Joseph Ellis: Presidential biographies

 Together with histories of the founding of the republic, since 1993 Ellis has written biographies about individual early presidents and, in 2010, a joint biography of John and Abigail Adams.
 Interested in how men shaped and were shaped by their times, he writes with a novelist's emphasis on character.
 Ellis is notable as a respected scholar whose work has also gained popular success; his biography of Jefferson and work on the Founding Fathers have been bestsellers, attaining sales of hundreds of thousands of copies.
 In 2004, the critic Jonathan Yardley wrote of him: "Ellis doubtless is now the most widely read scholar of the Revolutionary period, and thus probably the most influential as well—at least among the general public..."

 John Adams

-As a result of his research, Ellis believed that Adams was under-appreciated as president; he worked to reveal the man's contributions and character.
+As a result of his research, Ellis believed that John Adams was underappreciated as the nation's second president; he worked to reveal the man's contributions and character.
 His book, Passionate Sage: The Character and Legacy of John Adams, led to a revival of interest in Adams and new appreciation for his achievements.